awsdocs/aws-cloudhsm-user-guide/doc_source/verify-hsm-identity.md

 This is the hardware manufacturer's root certificate\.
 You can view and download this certificate at [https://www\.cavium\.com/LS/TAmanuCert/](https://www.cavium.com/LS/TAmanuCert/)\.

 **AWS Hardware Certificate**
-AWS CloudHSM created this certificate when it claimed the HSM hardware\.
+AWS CloudHSM created this certificate when the HSM hardware was added to the fleet\.
 This certificate asserts that AWS CloudHSM owns the hardware\.

 **Manufacturer Hardware Certificate**
 The HSM hardware manufacturer created this certificate when it manufactured the HSM hardware\.
 This certificate asserts that the manufacturer created the hardware\.